-For more than 20 years, PatchWorks Films has been creating award-winning documentaries exploring contemporary social issues through intimate character stories, and building innovative partnerships for their strategic use with organizations and educators.
-Their films have broadcast worldwide and shown at museums, libraries, schools, universities, community centers, conferences, and film festivals.
-Their most recent feature, Havana Curveball has screened in six countries to date, winning Best Documentary awards at the Boston and Seattle Children’s Film Festival, a special juror award at the Olympia Festival in Greece and a spot on School Library Journal’s “Best of 2014” list.
-Their previous film, Speaking In Tongues, funded by ITVS, LPB and CAAM, aired on PBS, won the Audience Award at the San Francisco Film Festival, and is a catalyst for changing language education worldwide.
-Previous films include the ITVS-funded Born in the U.S.A., which aired on Independent Lens and was hailed as the “best film on childbirth” by the former director of maternal health at the World Health Organization, and several shorts.
+Their previous Cuban feature, HAVANA CURVEBALL screened in six countries, winning Best Documentary awards at the Boston and Seattle Children’s Film Festival, a special juror award at the Olympia Festival in Greece and a spot on School Library Journal’s “Best of 2014” list.
+Their previous film, SPEAKING IN TONGUES, aired on PBS, won the Audience Award at the San Francisco Film Festival, and remains a catalyst for changing language education worldwide.
+Previous films include the ITVS-funded BORN IN THE USA, which aired on Independent Lens and was hailed as the “best film on childbirth” by the former director of maternal health at the World Health Organization, and several shorts.

 Marcia Jarmel has produced and directed a slate of award-winning films for PatchWorks Films.
 She also works as a consultant and impact strategist on a broad range of films, including the Oscar nominee LAST DAY OF FREEDOM and HBO’s Emmy-nominated 50 CHILDREN.

 Marcia has taught both undergrad and graduate film courses at NYU and Chapman University and been honored with residencies with Working Films, the Fledgling Fund, SFFilm, the Kopkind Colony, and BAVC Media Maker.
 She has served as a juror for the Emmys, BAVC MediaMaker, and many film festivals.